Keyboard shortcuts

 remove_burnin

-In the prep crate, remove_burnin = true means:
+In the prep module, remove_burnin = true means:

 • run equilibration detection